Mitsubishi Ki-51: Surviving aircraft

 The only complete survivor of Ki-51 is part of the collection of the Dirgantara Mandala Museum in Indonesia.
 The aircraft was found abandoned at the Babo Airfield in West Papua province.
 The aircraft was likely stripped for spare parts and later abandoned.
-Before the aircraft was recovered, its propeller blade was cut off, with its engine cowling and cockpit canopy was missing.
-The aircraft was recovered from Babo airfield in 1987, was restored and then displayed with Indonesian Air Force markings at the Dirgantara Mandala Museum.
+Before the aircraft was recovered, its propeller blade was cut off, with its engine cowling and cockpit canopy missing.
+The aircraft, recovered from Babo airfield in 1987, was restored and then displayed with Indonesian Air Force markings at the Dirgantara Mandala Museum.